Professional projects at Dinaf Traffic Control

 This small unit can be connected to a traffic counter with loop detectors.
 It separately determines the speeds on 4 lanes of traffic, and puts out a signal on either or both of its 2 outputs when a vehicle is speeding.
 A socalled matrix sign (with a text along the lines of "You're speeding") is then switched on for a few seconds.

-Speed limits, reaction times and calibration values can be programmed for each of the 4 incoming lanes through the serial terminal, that's normally used for the traffic counter itself.
+Speed limits, response times and calibration values can be programmed for each of the 4 incoming lanes through the serial terminal, that's normally used for the traffic counter itself.

 The cost savings for our customers are quite large.
 Almost everything is already on-site: detection loops, detectors and power.
 Only this small module and the sign have to be installed.
 Future enhancements include a wireless connection between controller and sign, and on/off switching by modem.